 Stone Removal via Dissolution

-The idea here is to create urine that brings the uric acid of the existing stone back into solution.
+The idea here is to create urine that brings the uric acid of the existing stone back into solution (essentially dissolving the stones).
 There are several steps here:

 - A medication called allopurinol must be given twice a day at a dose appropriate for dissolving uric acid stones.
-Allopurinol at lower doses is used to prevent stone formation after the stones have been removed.
+After the stones have been dissolved, a lower dose of allopurinol is used for prevention and maintenance.
 This medication is important in uric acid stone management.
 Read more information about allopurinol on side effects, drug interactions, and general information.